XiaWenjun1/CW2024/README.md

 - **LevelOne**: Add ScoreBoard class to show Target Kill and Current Kill(It will update the destroy enemy plane number).
 - **LevelTwo**: Add TargetLevelTwo class to show target hint.
+- **LevelThree**: Enemies and bosses exist at the same time.
+The winning condition is to defeat the boss and kill a certain number of enemy planes, which must be met at the same time.
+(To reduce the difficulty of the game.
+When user reach the number of enemy plane killed, no more enemy plane spawn.)
+Target hint and ScoreBoard will show in left bottom of screen.

 ### Sound Effects and Background Music